St John Ambulance Brigade in South Africa 1900-1902

 Charles pearce

-Died: 29th May 1900
+Died: 29th May 1900 at Bloemfontein of Enteric Fever.

 South African Field Force Casualty Roll: Died of Disease, Bloemfontein.